datarmada/auto-mlops/README.md

 We understand that Data Scientists are not trained to do that, and sometimes they are not even attracted by this Software Engineering / DevOps aspect.

-**This package aims at deploying your scikit-learn pipeline on a server in one line**.
+**This package aims at deploying your machine learning pipeline on a server in one line**.

 Your pipeline is deployed on an OVH server so that you own your data and it is compliant with European regulations.